sawofwar/astro-website/src/pages/posts/post-7.md

 Over the past few days, I have been trying to write down everything that I have been learning.
 I hope that this way I can better appreciate my progress.
 I am prone to taking it for granted.
 Just a month ago I had no idea what some of the technologies I use these days were.

-## OOP
+## Object-oriented programming

-Object-oriented programming was the main item on my list for a long time.
+OOP programming was the main item on my list for a long time.
 Last week I got round to brushing up on my OOP knowlede.
 Unfortunately, it is not immediately applicable to my projects now, but it is still a crucial skill for any developer.
-A boring list of what I leaned: constructors, creating prototype objects, setting constructor properties, inheritance, resetting inherited properties, mixins, etc.
+A boring list of what I learned: constructors, creating prototype objects, setting constructor properties, inheritance, resetting inherited properties, mixins, etc.

 I am sure that whoever is reading this will know all of those things about OOP.